fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 may involve technology, and fail to recognize other possible solutions outside of this realm.
-Solutionist approaches may also not be appropriate in situations where definitions of fairness may change over time (see :ref:`<formalism_tag>`).
+Solutionist approaches may also not be appropriate in situations where definitions of fairness may change over time (see :ref:`formalism_trap`).

 Example: consider the problem of internet connectivity in rural communities.
-An example of the solutionism trap is assuming that by using data science to study internet speed in a given region, insights we gain from using data science can help us in negotiating deals or discovering potential for good policies.
+An example of the solutionism trap is assuming that using data science to measure internet speed in a given region can help improve internet connectivity.
  However, if there are additional socioeconomic challenges within a community, for example with education, infrastructure, information technology, or health services, then an algorithmic solution purely focused on internet speed may fail to meaningfully address the needs of